 - Three main types of SEO and how they work.

-- Why SEO matters for your WordPress site.
+- Why SEO and AI Optimization matter for your WordPress site.

-- How to start applying SEO principles to your content.
+- How to start applying SEO and AI Optimization principles to your content.

 While WordPress sites have good basic structure, this alone doesn’t guarantee visibility in search results.
 SEO helps search engines recognize your site as valuable by: